McCarthy taking first step to House speaker, but grind ahead

 “They just said, ’name your price,″” Cuellar told reporters.
 “I’m a Democrat.”

-The conservative Freedom Caucus lawmakers who typically align with Trump are prepared to extract demanding concessions from McCarthy before giving him their backing.
+The conservative Freedom Caucus lawmakers, who typically align with Trump, are prepared to extract demanding concessions from McCarthy before giving him their backing.
 They have a long list of asks — from prime positions on House committees to guarantees they can have a role in shaping legislation.

 “I’m willing to support anybody that’s willing to change dramatically how things are done here,” Rep. Scott Perry, R-Pa., the chairman of the Freedom Caucus and a Trump ally, said after meeting privately with McCarthy.